 Post-Surgery (In Hospital)

-- You will not be on a restricted diet, so order food!
-Start eating!
+- You will not be on a restricted diet, so order food!?
+Start eating!?
 If your surgery is in the afternoon, you better hightail it out of recovery and order it quick.?
-Even if nothing looks appealing, order something – your husband can eat it.?
-If for some reason you miss ordering the meal before the cafeteria closes, there is a café that your husband can go buy you food in.
+Even if nothing looks appealing, order something ? your husband can eat it.?
+If for some reason you miss ordering the meal before the cafeteria closes, there is a caf? that your husband can go buy you food in.

 - After you see Dr. Haney, page the nurse and tell her you are ready to go and can she call for transport.